TECHNICAL TRAINING FOR RADIONUCLIDE STATION OPERATORS WITH SAUNA EQUIPMENT

-In an effort to ensure that relevant technical training is provided to the appropriate person, please nominate technical staff of IMS radionuclide stations directly responsible for the operation and maintenance of SAUNA noble gas systems, preferably with good experience.
+In an effort to ensure that relevant technical training is provided to the appropriate person, nominated technical staff of IMS radionuclide stations should be directly responsible for the operation and maintenance of SAUNA noble gas systems.

 Applicants are encouraged to complete the following e-learning modules:

-Nominations together with the registration forms should be submitted only through established official channels (their Permanent Missions to the Preparatory Commission for the CTBTO or Ministries of Foreign Affairs) to the PTS point of contact above, not later than 15 January 2017.
+Nominations together with the registration forms should be submitted only through established official channels (Permanent Missions to the Preparatory Commission for the CTBTO or Ministries of Foreign Affairs) to the PTS point of contact above, not later than 22 February 2019.

-However, pending the official nomination, participants may email the registration, upon its approval by a director of the institution or firm, to allow timely travel and accommodation arrangements by the PTS.
+However, pending the official nomination, participants may fax or email the registration, upon its approval by a Director of the institution or firm, to allow timely travel and accommodation arrangements by the PTS.